matteobertozzi/matteobertozzi.github.com/assets/posts/asyncio-simple-http-server.md

 It is a smple asyncio server, with few helpers to handle routing and json encode/decode.

 ### Install the package
-You can find the package at https://pypi.org/project/asyncio-simple-http-server. and install it using pip.
-(Python >=3.8 is required)
+You can find the package at https://pypi.org/project/asyncio-simple-http-server. \
+Python >=3.8 is required.
+To install or upgrade you can use:
 ```bash
 $ pip install asyncio-simple-http-server
 ```